adrian-tarau/talos/README.md

 ![Extension HTML Report](docs/images/extension_report_html_artifacts.png)

-To visualize all artifacts, you can enable the `microfalx.verbose` option.
+To visualize all artifacts, you can enable the `talos.verbose` option.

 #### Plugins